flyway/flywaydb.org/documentation/learnmore/upgradingToTeams.md

 redirect_from: /documentation/upgradingToTeams/
 ---

-# Upgrading to Flyway Teams
+# Upgrading to Flyway Teams / Enterprise

-This article assumes you are a proud owner of a Flyway Teams license.
+This article assumes you are a proud owner of a Flyway Teams / Enterprise license.
 If you are not, head over to the [download/pricing page](/download) to purchase a license or start a free trial.

 ## Upgrading from Community

-If you are currently using Flyway Community and have obtained a Flyway Teams license, please see [license key](/documentation/configuration/parameters/licenseKey) to read about where to configure this License Key.
+If you are currently using Flyway Community and have obtained a license, first you will need to download Flyway Teams / Enterprise.
+You can find a link in the relevant usage section below.
+Please see [license key](/documentation/configuration/parameters/licenseKey) to read about where to configure your license key.

 ### Command Line

-If you are using the command line, simply provide your license key through any of the [supported methods](/documentation/configuration/parameters/licenseKey).
+If you are using the command line, first you need to download Flyway Teams / Enterprise [here](/documentation/usage/commandline/#tab-teams).
+Then, simply provide your license key through any of the [supported methods](/documentation/configuration/parameters/licenseKey).

 For example:
 ```powershell